PatrickBN/CYBR8420_Team5/Design for Software Security.md

       Description:	An external agent interrupts data flowing across a trust boundary in either direction.

-      Justification:	Use robust error handling, retry mechanisms, and secure communication protocols to prevent interruptions in data flow during breach updates.
+      Justification:	The external agent is logged and encryption can be used to prevent data sniffing.

   60. Potential Process Crash or Stop for Breach information processor

       Description:	Breach information processor crashes, halts, stops or runs slowly; in all cases violating an availability metric.

-      Justification:	Implement fault-tolerant designs, resource monitoring, and automated restarts to mitigate process crashes or stops in the breach information processor.
+      Justification:	Currently BitWarden crashes with an error message, current coding practices dictate that this be necessary in the case of tampering.

   61. Data Flow Sniffing

       Description:	Data flowing across Breach update may be sniffed by an attacker.

-       Justification:	Use end-to-end encryption with TLS to protect data flows from being intercepted or sniffed.
+       Justification:	Sensitive data isn't stored locally and all data sent across a network is encrypted.

   62. Potential Data Repudiation by Breach information processor

        Description:	Breach information processor claims that it did not receive data from a source outside the trust boundary.

-      Justification:	Implement logging with tamper-evident mechanisms and use digital signatures to prevent and detect data repudiation by the breach information processor.
+      Justification:	BitWarden replaces non-existing files and any files that have been tampered with cause an error that leads to a crash.

   63. Potential Lack of Input Validation for Breach information processor

        Description:	Data flowing across Breach update may be tampered with by an attacker.

-      Justification:	Enforce strict input validation and sanitize all inputs to prevent exploitation in the breach information processor.
+      Justification:	BitWarden uses a validation Service to validate input a user's input is never executed.

   64. Spoofing the Breach information processor Process